 Getting that document also got Florence the first bit of information about her origins, her biological mother’s name.
 But when she tried to use that bit of information to get more details about her adoption she hit a brick wall.
 The records, she was told, had been destroyed in a fire.

-That is until Bev purchased a 23andMe kit for herself, and her mom.
+That is until Bev purchased a 23andMe kit for herself and her mom.
 Bev started exploring their DNA Relatives, finding cousins she never knew she had.
-The closest was a cousin named Cathy, who was the key to unlock Florence’s story.
+The closest was a cousin named Cathy, who was the key to unlocking Florence’s story.

 Florence was able to talk to two of her half sisters, and then at 95 she was able to meet her half brother Robin and his wife Kim for the first time when he came in early December to visit her at her assisted living facility.

 “I was able to find mom’s birth mother’s family,” Bev said.
-“This has been a wonder gift to our family. “
+“This has been a wonderful gift to our family. “